Information Security Policy

 The limitations of such network segments are founded by devices such as a router, gateway, bridge, and switch which are capable of regulating and controlling the stream of packets into and out of the segment.
 Communication and monitoring devices are typically deployed in the network for various purposes and are being configured appropriately according to requirement and accessed on the ground of given privilege and profile of users.
 Also, there is an NDA signed by each employee to not disclose the details inside the perimeter.
 This merely takes care of the legal angle of any threat.

-Internet access policies include automatically blocking of all sites recognized as inappropriate (particularly social media websites) for every employee.
+Internet access policies include automatically blocking all sites recognized as inappropriate (particularly social media websites) for every employee.
 In addition, web access is provided based on the requirement or nature of the process the employee is into.
 The Internet builds a system topology in itself and interfaces different significant resources of the organization, for instance, server, account sections, etc., are filtered and monitored appropriately.

 Virtual Private Network